 Blackberry Compote is a lovely addition to breakfast or dessert.
-It's beautifully sweet and tart, which makes it a great accompaniment to a variety of other foods.
+It's beautifully sweet and tart, making it a great accompaniment to various other foods.
 This blackberry compote recipe could not be simpler!

 Blackberry compote is incredibly simple to make, uses few ingredients, and highlights the flavor essence of the berries.